Documentation

 A planner agent breaks work into tasks, posts them to a channel, and coder agents pick them up.
 Reviewers watch for completed work.
 Testers run test suites when code is approved.
 All coordination happens through SynapBus channels.

-// Planner posts tasks
+// Planner posts task to channel

-post_to_channel(channel: "sprint-14", body: "Task: Implement JWT validation",
+send_message(channel: "sprint-14", body: "Task: Implement JWT validation",

 metadata: { type: "task", priority: "high", requires: ["go", "security"] })

-// Coder picks up task via auction
+// Coder posts task for auction via execute

-create_auction(task: "Implement JWT validation",
+title: "Implement JWT validation",

-requirements: ["go", "security"], deadline: "2m")
+requirements: ["go", "security"]

 // Reviewer is notified when PR is ready